 Means for You

-By January 5, 2021, companies operating in the EU that manufacture, import or distribute products with SVHCs present above threshold will be obligated to submit information to the SCIP database.
-Submissions are required for each article and substance present in a product, potentially requiring numerous related submissions for a single product.
-We have answered some of the most frequently asked questions companies have asked about the SCIP database and the EU WFD.
+Companies placing products on the market in the EU are required to submit information to the SCIP database for any product that contains SVHCs.
+This means submissions are required for each article and substance present in a product, potentially requiring numerous related submissions for a single product.
+We have answered some of the most frequently asked questions we’ve received from companies about the SCIP database and the EU WFD.

 What Is the EU Waste Framework Directive?